Media coverage of AusIndustry reviews

 In a second-level review, AusIndustry will have a more detailed look at your application.
 This is usually behind the scenes and may take place without you being aware of it.
 AusIndustry will look at your history in the R&D Tax Incentive as well as examining the claimed R&D in your application.
 This sort of review normally occurs after your registration number is issued.

-If issues are identified with your application that isn’t resolved in the second-level review, then a desk review will follow.
+If issues are identified with your application that aren’t resolved in the second-level review, then a desk review will follow.

 If AusIndustry conducts a desk review, they will provide you with a list of questions, concerns or a request for additional information.
 AusIndustry will expect a written response, usually within 30 days.
 AusIndustry may or may not request detailed supporting documentation at this stage.